Music Gear News

 What can I do to improve the sound of my guitar?

 Once a learner has got hold of the basics of playing the guitar, they can improve their sound further by upgrading.
-Purchasing a better guitar or an amp such as a White Horse GT112 60W DSP Guitar Amp can lead to the creation of a better quality sound, while experimenting with effects pedals can enable players to come up with something unique.Posted on 20 Mar 2009 09:00 to category : Tips and advice
+Purchasing a better guitar or a combo amp can lead to the creation of a better quality sound, while experimenting with effects pedals can enable players to come up with something unique.Posted on 20 Mar 2009 09:00 to category : Tips and advice

 Related Music News